 For digital marketers, the EU’s General Data Protection Regulation (GDPR) was our version of Y2K.
 Everyone rushed to become compliant for fear of the fines that the EU is prepared to levy.
 As a result, many companies and legal departments are fearful of tracking and using data on their users.
 To some degree, it’s much ado about nothing.
 (For the avoidance of doubt, I’m not a lawyer and this is not legal advice.
 Speak to a lawyer before you end up with a big fine).

 I recently had an eye-opening conversation with a very smart German gentleman who explained to me that the GDPR isn’t meant to be a mechanism to prevent data collection.
 Rather, it’s meant to be a mechanism to discourage people from tracking any and everything unjustifiably.
-I was surprised that he’s working on a project that requires a lot of tracking and wasn’t afraid of the idea of collecting a ton of implicit data points.
+I was surprised that he was working on a project that requires a lot of tracking and wasn’t afraid of the idea of collecting a ton of implicit data points.

 If you are adhering to the GDPR standard, users must have the ability to delete their data and data about themselves from your systems.
-Inherently, that introduces potential black holes in your data if any meaningful amount of people want to delete themselves from your stores.
+Inherently, that introduces potential black holes in your data if any meaningful amount of people wants to delete themselves from your stores.

 Firefox is Firing on Browser Fingerprinting & More

 If you attended or watched my 2014 MozCon talk on Digital Body Language, I talked about the concept of browser fingerprinting.
 The short explanation is that you can use a series of implicit signals being broadcast by a given user’s browser to uniquely identify them.
-Some of the elements that comprise a browser fingerprint include screen resolution, installed fonts, user agent, operating system, the offset of your computer’s clock to internet time and so on.
+Some of the elements that comprise a browser fingerprint include screen resolution, installed fonts, user agent, operating system, the offset of your computer’s clock to internet time, and so on.

 As an example, this is your browser fingerprint: